amiantos/aislingeach/README.md

 - Low / no external dependencies
 - Good app architecture

+## How to use
+- Install it somehow
+- Go to settings and put in your horde API key or use the slow default
+- Press "Dream" to start generating images

 # Community
 - Discuss Aislingeach on [the AI Horde Discord](https://discord.gg/Vc8fsQgW5E)